bebo-dot-dev/m3u-epg-editor/README.md

   --groups [GROUPS], -g [GROUPS]
                         Channel groups in the m3u to keep --channels [CHANNELS], -c [CHANNELS]
-                        Individual channels in the m3u to discard --range [RANGE], -r [RANGE]
+                        Channels in the m3u to discard.
+Regex pattern matching is supported --range [RANGE], -r [RANGE]
                         An optional range window to consider when adding programmes to the epg --sortchannels [SORTCHANNELS], -s [SORTCHANNELS]